dotnet/docs/docs/standard/datetime/datetime-support-in-system-text-json.md

 <xref:System.DateTime> and <xref:System.DateTimeOffset> text formats, including non-ISO 8601 strings and ISO 8601 formats that don't conform to
 the extended ISO 8601-1:2019 profile.
 This approach is significantly less performant than using the serializer's native implementation.

-For serializing, you can use `DateTime(Offset).ToString` method in your converter write logic.
+For serializing, you can use the `DateTime(Offset).ToString` method in your converter write logic.
 This allows you to write <xref:System.DateTime>
 and <xref:System.DateTimeOffset> values using any of the [standard date and time formats](https://docs.microsoft.com/dotnet/standard/base-types/standard-date-and-time-format-strings).
-This approach is also significantly less performant than using the serializer's native implementation.
+This is also significantly less performant than using the serializer's native implementation.

 [!code-csharp[example-showing-datetime-parse](~/samples/snippets/standard/datetime/json/datetime-converter-examples/example1/Program.cs)]

-[!NOTE]
+> [!NOTE]
-When implementing JsonConverter<DateTime>, the `typeToConvert` parameter will always be typeof(DateTime).
+> When implementing <xref:System.Text.Json.Serialization.JsonConverter%601>, and `T` is <xref:System.DateTime>, the `typeToConvert` parameter will always be `typeof(DateTime)`.
-The parameter is useful for polymorphic cases and when using generics to get typeof(T) in a performant way.
+The parameter is useful for handling polymorphic cases and when using generics to get `typeof(T)` in a performant way.

 ### Using <xref:System.Buffers.Text.Utf8Parser> and <xref:System.Buffers.Text.Utf8Formatter>

 You can used fast UTF-8-based parsing and formatting methods in your converter logic if your input <xref:System.DateTime> or <xref:System.DateTimeOffset>
 text representations are compliant with one of the "R", "l", "O", or "G" [standard date and time Format Strings](https://docs.microsoft.com/dotnet/standard/base-types/standard-date-and-time-format-strings), or you want to write according to one of these formats.
-This is much faster than using `DateTime(Offset).Parse` and `DateTime(Offset).ToString
+This is much faster than using `DateTime(Offset).Parse` and `DateTime(Offset).ToString`

 This example shows a custom converter that serializes and deserializes <xref:System.DateTime> values according to [the "R" standard format](https://docs.microsoft.com/dotnet/standard/base-types/standard-date-and-time-format-strings#the-rfc1123-r-r-format-specifier):